To explore male infertility, let’s first go back to the basics.

 - Varicocele – a common and correctable cause of male fertility problems in which veins bulge on top of the testicle(s)

 - Undescended testicle (when a testicle does not move from inside the body into the scrotum prior to birth)

 - Chemotherapy and certain medications, including steroids, male hormones such as testosterone, seizure medications, calcium channel blockers, and anti-androgen medications

 - Genetic malformations

-Absence of essential tubing called the vas deferens
+- Absence of the vas deferens

-Usually infertile couples will be assessed for fertility issues at the same time.
+Usually, infertile couples will be assessed for fertility issues at the same time.
 For men, the first test that is conducted is a semen analysis.
-Semen is collected through masturbation (usually at home or in a private collection room at one of our 4 clinics) in order to assess the sperm count, shape, and movement.
+Semen is collected through masturbation (usually at home or in a private collection room at one of our 4 clinics) in order to assess sperm count, shape, and movement.

 If it is determined that a man has abnormal semen parameters, he may seek additional testing and treatment through a urologist, especially if there is a hormonal imbalance at play.
 In addition, there are many fertility treatments that can be used, such as IUI (intrauterine insemination) and IVF (In vitro fertilization) which have made conception possible despite sperm abnormalities and male infertility.